mukamauyisengalea/MUKAMAUYISENGALEA-223018803-PROGRAMMINGWITHJAVA/README.md

 - It’s relatable—everyone has received grades.
 - It’s practical—solves a real problem in education.
 - It’s educational—teaches how to build systems that think, count, and report.

+**Class Attendance Tracker – PROJECT3**

+**Background**
+Imagine a class representative (CR) who’s responsible for tracking attendance every day.
+Instead of scribbling numbers in a notebook or trying to remember who showed up, they want a simple digital system that:
+- Records attendance daily
+- Allows flexibility (some days they might skip)
+- Gives a clear summary at the end of the semester

+This project builds that system—smart, simple, and reliable.

+**Purpose of the System**
+The goal is to help the CR keep accurate attendance records over time.
+It’s not just about counting heads—it’s about understanding patterns.
+Was attendance strong throughout the semester?
+Were there days when many students were absent?
+This system answers those questions with clarity.

+**Why This Project Is Valuable**

+**Practical Benefits**
+- **Consistency**: Ensures attendance is recorded every time the CR chooses to log it.
+- **Flexibility**: The CR can decide when to stop entering data—perfect for unpredictable schedules.
+- **Insightful Summary**: At the end, the system shows average attendance and flags low-attendance days.

+**Educational Benefits**
+- Encourages responsibility and organization.
+- Helps identify trends (e.g., low attendance on Mondays?).
+- Supports better planning for future classes or events.

+**What Students Learn by Building It**

+This project is a hands-on way to explore key programming concepts:

+- **Do-While Loop**: Ensures attendance is recorded at least once, even if the CR only logs one day.
+- **Arrays**: Used to store daily attendance numbers—like a digital ledger.
+- **Conditional Logic**: Helps analyze which days had poor attendance and calculate averages.

+ **How the System Works (Step-by-Step)**

+1. The CR enters the total number of students in the class.
+2. Each day:
+   - They input how many students were present.
+   - The system stores this number.
+   - The CR is asked if they want to enter attendance for another day.
+3. After data entry ends:
+   - The system calculates the average attendance.
+   - It identifies days where attendance was below 50% of the class size.
+   - It prints a table showing attendance per day.
+   - It shows the percentage of days with low attendance.

+**Why It’s a Great Beginner Project**
+- It’s practical—attendance tracking is a real need in schools and universities.
+- It’s educational—teaches how to build systems that store, analyze, and report data.
+- It’s empowering—shows how simple tools can make a big difference in organization and planning.